madmachineio/docs/docs/overview/introduction.md

 ### Swift language

 Let's first talk about [Swift language](https://docs.swift.org/swift-book/).
 It is a programming language created by Apple.
-Nowadays, it's used widely for application development.
+Nowadays, it's widely used for application development.
 Besides, many developers from all over the world are finding its possibilities in different filed, like server-side, etc.

 With many years of experience in electronics engineering, we strongly believe huge potentials of Swift in the microcontroller world.
 As it's powerful, efficient and easy-to-learn, plus some unique features, the hardware programming can be more friendly and secure.

 ### Microcontroller

-When it comes to microcontrollers, many guys can have different definitions.
+When it comes to microcontrollers, many guys may have different definitions.
 In brief, you can take them as small computers.
 You program it to receive or send data.
 We'll dive deeper into hardware in section [Learn](../learn/overview.md).

-It is everywhere in our daily life, in keyboards, printers, microwave ovens, washing machines... and usually embedded in all kinds of devices.
+It is everywhere in our daily life and usually embedded in all kinds of devices.
+You can see them in keyboards, printers, microwave ovens, washing machines...
 But the microcontrollers in them are programmed in advance to perform specific tasks and have limited functionalities.

 There are also some microcontrollers with more usages and can be programmed by you to do multiple tasks, with endless possibilities, like our boards, [Arduino](https://www.arduino.cc/)...

 ### And then...

 Yeah, they can now work together!!!
-You can write several lines of code to get some stuff to work.
+You can write several lines of Swift code to get some stuff to work.

 You guys don't need to know complicated low-level stuff, simply starting with some example projects, no matter you have or don't have related knowledge.

 ## What can I do with all boards?

 There're endless possibilities...
-You can get inspiration from [instructable](https://www.instructables.com/circuits/projects/) and [hackster](https://www.hackster.io/projects?ref=topnav).
+You can get inspiration from [instructables](https://www.instructables.com/circuits/projects/) and [hackster](https://www.hackster.io/projects?ref=topnav).

 The principles of all kinds of projects are not that complicated.
 To sum up, your board gets info from your surroundings, like light, temperature, sound, or your action like pressing a button, touching a screen.
-After it gets data, it will show it directly or in other ways like lighting, display, movement, sound, etc. Of course, what your board will do is all decided by your code.
+After it gets data, it will show it in ways like lighting, display, movement, sound, etc. Of course, what your board will do is all decided by your code.

 :::note
-After all, microcontrollers are not computers, and you cannot expect them to do everything, especially some tasks that need heavy computing power.
+After all, microcontrollers are not computers, so you cannot expect them to do everything, especially some tasks that need heavy computing power.
 :::

 ## What do I need?

 At first, you certainly need a board to work with.
 Our board family has two boards now: [SwiftIO board](hardware/swiftio-board.md) and [SwiftIO Feather board](hardware/swiftio-feather.md).
-They come with beginner kits to help you start.
+They both come with beginner kits to help you start.

 To program your board, you need to install the [MadMachine IDE](https://github.com/madmachineio/MadMachineIDE/releases/tag/v0.2.3-alpha).
 It allows you to edit, compile and download code.

-You will know more details later.
 Let's keep going.

 ## Resources